The Attempt to Steal

-History doesn’t record Kennally’s sales pitch to his gang, but perhaps his remarks ran along these lines:
+History doesn’t record Kennally’s sales pitch to his gang, but perhaps it ran along these lines:

 “Gentlemen, this is gonna be the easiest robbery in the history of the world.
-Abe Lincoln has been dead for 11 years and nobody’s guarding his tomb in Springfield – no watchmen, no Pinkertons, no cops.
-The graveyard is deserted, gentlemen!
-No one’s guarding a national treasure!
+Abe’s been dead for 11 years and nobody’s guarding his tomb in Springfield – no Pinkertons, no cops, nobody.
+The graveyard is deserted, gentlemen.
+No one’s guarding a national treasure.

 “So here’s what you do.
 You wait until dark.
-You climb over the graveyard fence.
-You bust open the lock on the tomb’s door, and you go inside.
+You climb over the fence.
+You bust open the lock on the tomb’s door and you go inside.
 There’s a big marble container in there.
 Bust it open and you’ll find Lincoln’s coffin.
 Haul it out.
 Load it on a wagon.
 Get out of town.
 Meanwhile I’ll send a ransom note to the government.
 I’ll ask for a nice round sum – I’m thinking two hundred thousand bucks.
 Plus the release of Mr. Boyd.
-If they say no, the eternal rest of Mr. Lincoln is gonna transpire in some sand dunes on Lake Michigan.”
+If they say no, the eternal rest of Honest Abe is gonna transpire in some sand dunes on Lake Michigan.”

 Big Jim’s plot may have been inspired in part by the frequency of grave robbing in the 19th century.